Waqar351/4_intelligence/Readme.txt

 	This code implemented 5 multiple feature models and save the results in "Multiple_features_model_results" folder.
 ..........................................................

-Note: Please RUN each file (total 3files) separately to see the results.
+Note: Please RUN each file (total 3files) separately to see the results using the data (excel file).